Babe Smith: Departure

 On 18 September 2016, it was announced that Babe would be written out of the series in 2017, having appeared on the show for three years.
 A show spokesperson recalled that before moving to Walford, Babe was "seen coming and going from The Square with her own life" and stated that she would "still very much be in the wings" and could "cause aggro for the Carters."
 Ian Sandwell of Digital Spy hoped that Babe's exit storyline would see her receive her just deserts as punishment for her "despicable schemes", but believed that she would "get away without getting a proper comeuppance."
 The Metro ran a poll on their website to ask readers for their opinions on whether they would miss the character when she left the show: 71% of people who answered said they would not miss her because she is "awful", while the other 29% said they would miss her and agreed that "she brought brilliant drama" to the show.

 When the Carter family begin to struggle financially, Babe decides to help by selling alcohol before the allocated hours, despite it breaching The Vic's licensing laws.
 Badland explained that Babe "deals with things in the way that she knows how but it doesn't always work out the way that she wants it to".
 Badland described Babe's actions as "instinctive", which makes her "often [act] on impulse".
 She questioned whether Babe could be "an optimist and doesn't fully consider the damage she can cause."
-Kathy Beale (Taylforth) decides to tip the authorities and after a series of undercover investigations, the police arrest Babe, Mick and Shirley.
+Kathy decides to tip the authorities and after a series of undercover investigations, the police arrest Babe, Mick and Shirley.
 In her interview, Babe blames Mick and tells the police she was "only acting on instructions".
 Despite this, they all spend the night in police custody.
 Badland revealed that Babe "was assuming she could find a way out of it" when blaming Mick because "it's about staying alive in that moment."
 She explained that Babe's actions stem from a fear of being arrested and said, "For all she has ever been up to, she has never been in a prison cell so it was about her staying afloat in that precise moment."
 Badland believed that Babe would be able to "talk her way out of trouble with the Carters" again and explained that "the family have a lot to talk about – and a lot to find out about..."